unexpectedpanda/retool/readme.md

 How you download and install Retool will depend on your level of comfort with code.

-### For Windows users who are only familiar with graphical interfaces
+### For Windows users only familiar with graphical interfaces
 You can get going in a few easy steps:

 1. Download the [latest binary](https://github.com/unexpectedpanda/retool/raw/master/dist/retool-latest-win-x86-64.zip)